Three Part Estate Planning Process

 I will quote a fee that is right for your family – the fees are all-inclusive, so there are no surprises.
 Your fee is payable at beginning of our relationship and will cover all expenses of our representation.

 Based on the information exchanged and discussed at the design meeting, a plan giving you peace of mind knowing that your family will be taken care of when life happens, will be drafted.
-We will also schedule an appointment approximately 2-4 weeks later to go over your estate planning documents and have them signed if you are satisfied.
+After your fee is received, your estate planning draft documents will be delivered typically within 7-14 days.